AlexGa/Phylostratigraphy/README.md

 For creating the phylostratigraphic map the following steps have to be done:

-1) Download `createPSmap.pl` and `ParseXMLtoPS.jar` and store both files in the same directory.
+1) Download the <a href ="https://github.com/AlexGa/Phylostratigraphy/releases">current release</a>.
+Store the files `createPSmap.pl` and `ParseXMLtoPS.jar` in the same directory.

 2) Make sure that BLAST is installed on your machine.
 You can choose between BLAST (ftp://ftp.ncbi.nlm.nih.gov/blast/executables/release/LATEST/) and BLAST+ (ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/)